New diagnosis of epilepsy? Introduction to the condition

 Getting support after a diagnosis of epilepsy

 There is a huge network of nonprofits, healthcare centers, scientists, and online communities providing support for people with epilepsy.
 This means there are plenty of places to find the support you need.
 Often, the best place to begin is simply by speaking to medical staff at your local clinic.
-They will be able to point you in the right direction.
+They should be able to point you in the right direction.

 Share article

-Get the #1 epilepsy app now
+Get the app for free

 Read next